Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Binary Neutron Star Merger Simulations

 Since Dataset 2 has more variables compared to Dataset 1, we use the heatmap representation (see Fig.~\ref{fig:heatmapsnr}) to identify the highest (yellow) and lowest (dark blue) SNR values depending on the parameters $m_{1}$ and $m_{2}$ in each simulation and detector.
 From the three heatmaps we observe that the CE provides the highest SNRs, followed by NEMO and then ET.
 A common result to observe is that systems with primaries masses $m_1>1.52\;M_{\odot}$ give low SNRs.
-In summary, there is no apparent and uniform tendency between both the masses and the signal intensity.
+In summary, there is no apparent and uniform trend between both the masses and the signal intensity.

 In Fig.~\ref{fig:detectorSNRs_set2}, we see the distribution of the SNR according to the peak frequency and the mass ratio.
-In the upper panel, most of the PM signals are above the threshold line $\mathrm{SNR}=8$, with CE being the detector with the highest SNR values across the frequency range of $(2500 - 3500)\;\rm{Hz}$.
-Here, the performance of CE is $(20.16-12.10/12.10)\times 100\%=67\%$ better than that of ET and $(20.16-12.66/12.66)\times 100\%=59\%$ better than that of NEMO for the maximum SNR values.
-Even for minimum values, CE performs better with $78\%$ and $35\%$ over ET and NEMO, respectively.
+In the upper panel, most of the PM signals are under the threshold line $\mathrm{SNR_{ref}}=8$.
+If we consider the central values of the averaged SNR, the performance of CE is $(9.67-6.17)/6.17\times 100\%=57\%$ better than that of ET and $(9.67-6.28)/6.28\times 100\%=54\%$ better than that of NEMO for the maximum SNR values.
+Even for minimum values, CE performs better with $73\%$ and $39\%$ over ET and NEMO, respectively.
 Based on the lower panel, we see the PM SNR and its distribution according to the inspiral mass ratio $(q)$.
-Equal-mass systems $(q\approx1.0)$ show higher SNRs than asymmetric coalescences $(q>1.17)$.
-For example, for BAM0132 ($q=1.0$) and BAM0125 ($q=1.5$), the CE SNR is $\sim 77\%$ greater for the first one.
-ET and NEMO follow a similar tendency.
+Equal-mass systems $(q\approx1.0)$ show higher SNRs than asymmetric coalescences $(q>1.17)$, especially for CE.
+For example, for BAM0125 ($q=1.0$) and BAM0127 ($q=1.5$), the CE SNR is $\sim 77\%$ greater for the first one.
+ET and NEMO follow a similar trend.
 This may suggest that mass-symmetric systems produce louder PM signals, probably due to more coherent oscillations in the remnant.
 For asymmetric systems, where less regular oscillation remnants may form, they emit higher frequency signals (e.g. $f_{2}\sim 3447\;\rm{Hz}$ for BAM0127) that fall into the less sensitive part of the detector.
 In summary, CE maintains a relative advantage even in asymmetric binary systems, therefore, it offers acceptable chances to observe the PM signals.

 In the following section, we explore the NS mass distribution based on electromagnetic observations and combine it with our SNR results to study the mass precision of M$_\mathrm{TOV}$.